jraymondt/badgers-rift/src/content/blog/2024/desperate-experiment-of-the-first-drink.md

 title: the desperate experiment of the first blog
 description: so, you think you can blog?
 pubDate: 2024-10-25
-heroImage: '/blog-placeholder-5.jpg'
+heroImage: '/img/2024/karrgatup_seeds.jpg'
 tags:
+  - personal-essay
+  - life-changes
-  - program
+  - humor
-  - first
+  - lost-souls-welcome
   - meatspace
+  - desperate-experiments
+  - first-blood
 ---

 ## the desperate experiment of the first blog